Everyday Wanderer Logo

 In the college town of Bozeman, the Museum of the Rockies houses one of the largest collections of dinosaur remains in the country including the largest T-Rex skull ever discovered.

-Spot Wildlife at Yellowstone National Park (without Making the Evening News)
+Spot Wildlife at Yellowstone National Park

 With one of the largest concentrations of wildlife in the contiguous United States, Yellowstone National Park is an animal lover’s dream.
 These are the best places to see animals in Yellowstone, but remember that America’s first national park is not a petting zoo, and it’s important to follow these guidelines when observing the animals.